kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

      and passes child_index to then shift it left or right so that the tree is re-balanced, and the empty node is filled with a key/value.
      If no adjacent sibling is a 3-node, a key/value from the parent is brought down and merged with a sibling of pnode.
 Any non-empty children of pnode are moved to the sibling.
-Upon return, pnode is deleted from the tree by a calling to unique_ptr<Node>::reset().
+Upon return, pnode is deleted from the tree by a calling to shared_ptr<Node>::reset().
      If the parent of pnode has now become empty (because merge2Nodes was called), a recursive call to fixTree is made.
      Parameters
      ==========